msualp/ceowebsite/docs/QA_REPORT.md

 - Secure form handling

 ### Issues and Recommendations
-1. **CSP Enhancement**
+1. **CSP Enhancement** ⚠️ PARTIALLY FIXED
    - **Issue**: Current CSP may be too permissive
-   - **Fix**: Tighten CSP rules to follow the principle of least privilege
+   - **Fix**: Basic CSP is implemented in next.config.js but could be further tightened to follow the principle of least privilege

-2. **Form Security**
+2. **Form Security** ✅ FIXED
    - **Issue**: Contact form may need additional security measures
-   - **Fix**: Implement CSRF protection and rate limiting
+   - **Fix**: Implemented reCAPTCHA protection for the contact form

 ## Conclusion

-Mustafa Sualp's personal brand website is well-designed and effectively communicates his professional background and vision for Sociail.
+Mustafa Sualp's personal brand website has seen significant improvements since the initial QA report.
 The Mac-inspired UI elements create a modern, clean aesthetic that aligns well with his brand as a technology leader.

-By addressing the issues identified in this report, the website can be further enhanced to ensure it meets the highest standards of modern web development, providing an exemplary showcase of technical prowess expected from a CEO in the technology sector.
+The mobile responsiveness issues have been largely addressed, and the content flow and design consistency have been enhanced.

+Several key issues have been fixed, including image optimization, form validation, and sitemap URL format.
+However, there are still some areas that need attention, particularly around accessibility, performance optimization, and SEO enhancements.

-## Priority Recommendations
+## Updated Priority Recommendations

-1. Fix image optimization issues (sizes prop, aspect ratio)
-2. Update sitemap.xml with correct URL format
+1. Add a skip to content link for improved keyboard accessibility
+2. Implement structured data (JSON-LD) for better SEO and rich search results
-3. Enhance form validation for contact and newsletter forms
+3. Enhance focus indicators for better accessibility
-4. Improve accessibility with better focus indicators and ARIA attributes
-5. Optimize performance with better font loading and image lazy loading strategies
+4. Optimize third-party script loading with Next.js Script component
+5. Conduct a comprehensive audit of image alt text and ensure all images have descriptive alternatives
+6. Further tighten CSP rules to enhance security
+7. Implement feature detection for critical features to ensure graceful degradation in older browsers